nobodyscripts/LeafBlowerScript/Readme.md

 Support and news: <https://discord.gg/xu8fXw4CQ8>

-Autohotkey V2 script, install V2 of autohotkey and run the LeafBlowerV3.ahk file to load.
-Edit the ahk files with a text editor to configure.
+Autohotkey V2 script, install V2 of Autohotkey and run the LeafBlowerV3.ahk file to load.
+Edit the UserSettings.ini/Hotkeys.ahk files with a text editor to configure or the .md files for information.

 Same key toggles the feature off, if this toggle fails, F1 or F2 to abort.